Seamless Docker Multihost Overlay Networking on DigitalOcean With Machine, Swarm, and Compose ft. RethinkDB

 The label and Swarm scheduling constraint set through the environment variable

-will ensure that no two provision
+will ensure that no two provision service containers are scheduled on the

 same host.